buildinamsterdam/storyblok-scripts/README.md

 ### `storyblok-autotranslate-datasource.mjs`

 **When to use:** After enabling translations, UI string datasources (like button labels, form placeholders) still need values for each language.
-Translating these manually is tedious, and clients may not have linguistic resources.
+Translating these manually is takes a lot of time, and clients may not have the resources.
 This script auto-fills missing dimension values using the free MyMemory API, giving the client a rough first-pass translation to review and refine.

 **What it does:**
 - Finds the `translations` datasource and the German (`de`) dimension